-If you’re over age 40, chances are you’re starting to have some difficulty reading fine print, particularly in dim light.
+If you’re over age 40, chances are you’re starting to have some difficulty reading the fine print, particularly in dim light.
 Maybe you’ve been experiencing eyestrain, headaches or fatigue after reading or staring at the computer for extended periods of time.
-Or, perhaps you’ve gotten into the habit of squinting or holding out books, menus, magazines and other reading materials at arms length in order to focus properly.
+Or, perhaps you’ve gotten into the habit of squinting or holding out books, menus, magazines and other reading materials at arm’s length in order to focus properly.
 If so, welcome to the world of presbyopia.

 But what exactly is presbyopia?
 Simply put, presbyopia is a normal, age-related eye condition that causes blurred close-up vision.
 As people get older, the lenses within their eyes begin to thicken and become more rigid.
-The lens of the eye is the transparent structure behind the pupil and iris that focuses the light rays entering the eye to create an images on the retina (the thin layers of nerve tissue at the back of the eye).
+The lens of the eye is the transparent structure behind the pupil and iris that focuses the light rays entering the eye to create images on the retina (the thin layers of nerve tissue at the back of the eye).
 The ability of the lens to bend is what allows the eyes to focus on objects at varying distances.
 When the lens loses its flexibility, near objects and fine details can no longer be brought into focus.

 Presbyopia affects nearly everyone by the time they reach their mid- to late-40s, and continues to progress and worsen with age.
-Symptoms of presbyopia include difficulty reading fine print, needing brighter light to be able to read, eyestrain when reading or doing close-up work, frequent headaches, and momentarily blurred vision during the transition between viewing something up-close and then focusing at a distance.
+Symptoms of presbyopia include difficulty reading the fine print, needing brighter light to be able to read, eyestrain when reading or doing close-up work, frequent headaches, and momentarily blurred vision during the transition between viewing something up-close and then focusing at a distance.

 Sometimes people confuse presbyopia with hyperopia (farsightedness), when in fact these are two separate conditions with totally different causes.
 The reason for the confusion is that patients with hyperopia also have difficulty with close-up vision.
 However, hyperopia is due to an irregularly-shaped eye (either the eye is shorter than normal or the cornea—the clear covering on the front of the eye—is too flat), whereas presbyopia is caused by an inflexible lens.
 Moreover, the two conditions affect different age groups.
 People of any age, including babies, can be farsighted, but presbyopia is primarily seen in adults who are middle-aged and older.